-Written by Bill Doogue, Partner, Doogue + George Defence Lawyers.
+The article Jury selection is written by Bill Doogue, Director, Accredited Criminal Law Specialist, Doogue + George Defence Lawyers.

 I must say, I almost choked on my weetbix and rice milk the other day when I read at the end of an article in the Age, that the Jury Commissioner “supported the Commission’s recommendation to reduce preemptory challenges accepting their view that it gave defendants the ability to actively participate in their own trials.”
 To be fair, I would normally choke on weetbix and rice milk anyway, but you get my point.